-- (j) breach of the University's Code of Practice relating to Meetings and Other Activities on premises owned, managed or leased by the University under section 43 of the Education (No 2) Act 1986 or of any other Regulation which provides for breaches to be dealt with under these Regulations; - (k) the use of any unfair means in the assessment process of the University; - (l) damage to, or defacement of, property on any premises owned, managed or leased by the University or the property of other members of the University community caused intentionally or recklessly, or misappropriation of such property; - (m) misuse or unauthorised use of premises or items of property in premises owned, managed or leased by the University, including computer misuse; - conduct which constitutes a breach of the criminal law where that conduct: - (i) took place on premises owned, managed or leased by the University; and/or - (ii) affects or concerns other members of the University community, or the interests of the University, or members of the public, or took place during an activity organised by the University; and/or - (iii) damages the good name of the University; and/or - (iv) itself constitutes misconduct within the terms of these Regulations; and/or - (v) is an offence of dishonesty, where the student holds an office of responsibility in the Students' Union, or on premises owned, managed or leased by the University. - (o) behaviour which brings or is likely to bring the University into disrepute, for example misconduct in a community or other public setting; - (p) failure to disclose name and other relevant details to an officer or employee of the University in circumstances when it is reasonable to require that such information be given; - (q) failure to comply with a previously-imposed penalty, requirement or undertaking under these Regulations; - (r) breach of any residence contract in relation to accommodation owned, managed or leased by the University.
+- (j) breach of the University's Code of Practice relating to Meetings and Other Activities on premises owned, managed or leased by the University under section 43 of the Education (No 2) Act 1986 or of any other Regulation which provides for breaches to be dealt with under these Regulations; - (k) the use of any unfair means in the assessment process of the University; - (l) damage to, or defacement of, property on any premises owned, managed or leased by the University or the property of other members of the University community caused intentionally or recklessly, or misappropriation of such property; - (m) misuse or unauthorised use of premises or items of property in premises owned, managed or leased by the University, including computer misuse; - (n) conduct which constitutes a breach of the criminal law where that conduct: - (i) took place on premises owned, managed or leased by the University; and/or - (ii) affects or concerns other members of the University community, or the interests of the University, or members of the public, or took place during an activity organised by the University; and/or - (iii) damages the good name of the University; and/or - (iv) itself constitutes misconduct within the terms of these Regulations; and/or - (v) is an offence of dishonesty, where the student holds an office of responsibility in the Students' Union, or on premises owned, managed or leased by the University. - (o) behaviour which brings or is likely to bring the University into disrepute, for example misconduct in a community or other public setting; - (p) failure to disclose name and other relevant details to an officer or employee of the University in circumstances when it is reasonable to require that such information be given; - (q) failure to comply with a previously-imposed penalty, requirement or undertaking under these Regulations; - breach of any residence contract in relation to accommodation owned, managed or leased by the University; - (s) the improper use of University intellectual property, including sharing University teaching and other material with unauthorized persons and making it available online; - (t) disclosure of another person's legitimate speech or activity that would place any person at risk of harm.